 The egg pod or case, below, is laid in grass.
 The young hatch out the following spring, and nymphs can be seen from late April.

 The Common groundhopper, Tetrix undulata, above, has a body length of 6 - 14 mm, with the females being stouter and longer than males.
-The colouration varies from dark brown to an almost yellow/white.
+The colouration varies from dark brown to an almost yellow/white and tends to match its surroundings.
 The one photographed above was covered in pollen from a nearby conifer.
 One of the most noticeable things about them is the prominent keel than runs down the body.

 In colder areas the time taken from egg to mature adult can take two years.
 This grasshopper doesn't sing, and communication between adults is by visual signs.